casetagram/casetagram-ios-sdk/README.md

 	}
 	```

-4. And assign your view controller as a delegate:
+4. Assign your view controller as a delegate:

 	```
 	[CTGManager setDelegate:self];
 	```

-5. *Optional:* You can disable the move and scale page:
+5. You can optionally disable the move and scale page:

 	```
 	[CTGManager setSkipMoveAndScale:YES];
 	```

-6. Pass the image to the SDK:
+6. Pass the image to be used for case creation to the SDK:

 	```
 	[CTGManager setImage:[UIImage imageNamed:@"photo.jpg"]];
 	```

-7. Finally present the CasetagramViewController:
+7. The final step is to present the CasetagramViewController:

 	```
 	UIViewController *vc = [CTGManager newCasetagramViewController];